-The Transportation and Sustainability committee has a number of subcommittees.
-These are excellent ways of getting involved with the committee.
+The Transportation and Sustainability committee has a number of subcommittees, which present excellent ways of getting involved with the committee.

 Paper Review – John MacArthur